GuideNepalMutual FundInvestingNAVSEBONFactsheet

 What to do with it:

 • Use these for cross-scheme comparison, not single-scheme judgment.
-A Sharpe of 0.8 means little in isolation.
+A Sharpe of 0.8 means little on its own.
 A Sharpe of 0.8 versus 0.5 for a similar peer scheme is a useful signal.

 • In a structurally young market like Nepal's, these metrics are noisier than they would be on a developed-market factsheet.
-Use them, but don't bet the decision on a 0.1 difference in Sharpe.
+Use them, but do not bet the decision on a 0.1 difference in Sharpe.

 8. Dividend history

 For closed-end funds especially, this matters.
-Funds distribute realised gains as cash dividends, and these are often the bulk of your cash return until maturity.
+Funds distribute realised gains as cash dividends, and those distributions are often the bulk of your cash return until maturity.

 What to do with it: